“Making the Connection between Civilians and Military through Art”

 Alpert maintains working studios in Manhattan and Quogue, NY, where he lives with his wife Dorothy and their beautiful black Labrador, Markie.
 He is an Adjunct Professor at Fordham University, where he leads an art and creativity workshop for veterans as part of the Fordham Veteran Initiative.

 Linda is an award-winning author, business owner, speaker & former military aviator and officer.
 She served 20 years in the Navy and was one of the first women in U.S. history in 1993 to join a combat military flying squadron.
 She is the recipient of numerous military awards, including the distinguished air medal for combat, awarded for flights flown over Southern Iraq in support of the no-fly zone during her deployment to the Arabian Gulf.
 She also was the first woman to eject from a Martin Baker ejection seat from her A-6 aircraft in 1991 over the Atlantic Ocean.
 She retired from the Navy in 2004 and started her second career as a defense contractor, author and business owner.
 Linda also holds an MBA from DeVry University, Keller School of Management.
 Her first book, the award-winning, Military Fly Moms ~ Sharing Memories, Building Legacies, Inspiring Hope, was published in 2012, and is a biographical collection of the inspiring true stories and photographs of seventy women who shared the same two dreams—becoming aviators in the military, and being moms.
-Linda is the CEO of Women Veteran Speakers, the first speaker’s agency of its kind offering exclusively exceptional women military veterans as event speakers, trainers, coaches and facilitators.
+Linda also was the CEO of Women Veteran Speakers from 2015 to 2021, the first speaker’s agency of its kind offering exclusively exceptional women military veterans as event speakers, trainers, coaches and facilitators.